cameronmathis/Pong/README.md

 	$ ./pong.sh clean

-This will remove the main.out file.
+This will remove the pong.out file.

 ## Features
 Implemented: